Part of

 St. Maria's offers exceptional opportunities for pupils to both access a range of physical activities and develop their physical skills.
 Alongside teachers and specialist coaches delivering high quality skills based lessons, children are also given the opportunity to access alternative sports, such as yoga, lacrosse and fencing within the curriculum.

-As part of the extended schools provision, all pupils have the opportunity to access various sporting activities including football, athletics, tag rugby, tennis and multiskills.
-There are also opportunities for each year group to participate in sporting events and interschool competitions within our Multi academy.
+As part of the extended schools provision, all pupils have the opportunity to access various sporting activities including football, athletics, tag rugby, tennis and multi skills.
+There are also opportunities for each year group to participate in sporting events and inter school competitions within our Multi academy.
 These take place regularly throughout the year to allow the children to compete in a variety of sporting activities.

-The Intent, implementation and Impact of our Curriculum – PE.
+The Intent, Implementation and Impact of our Curriculum – PE.

 PE at St Maria Goretti Catholic Academy aims to develop the knowledge, skills and capabilities necessary for mental, emotional, social and physical wellbeing in our children now and for their future.
 Physical fitness is an important part of leading a healthier lifestyle.
 It teaches self-discipline and that to be successful you must work hard, show resilience and have the determination to believe that anything can be achieved, aspects which are integral to our ethos at St Maria Goretti Catholic Academy.